Land and Sea Adventure

 always on hand, regularly patrolling the forest.
 The course is made up of five individual sections, each section taking you higher into the forest canopy and finishing with a zip line more exciting than the previous one!
 There are 40 crossings/obstacles which include, rope ladders, net bridges, tarzan swings and 5 zip lines.
 For those who might find the ground more enticing, you can stand below and cheer on the group!
 After lunch, we will head back to explore one of Kent County’s public beaches.

-On Tuesday, you will set out on the College’s wakeboarding boat to benefit from the thrills and spills of the Chester River.
+You will set out on the College’s wakeboarding boat to benefit from the thrills and spills of the Chester River.
 You can try tubing, wakeboarding, or waterskiing.
 For those not looking to get wet, a separate boat will cast off allowing students to find the fishing hot spot for the day, before enjoying a final cruise down the Chester River.

 Finally, you will complete your outdoor adventures with a kayaking trip where you will explore the beautiful Eastern Shore wildlife and ecosystems of the Chester River.
 Choose either a single or double kayak and set sail (or paddle)!
 One last land adventure will take place before the trip concludes exploring Chino Farms a 5,000 acre farm and home of the College’s Chester River Field Research Station.
 This day is the ultimate conclusion to the Washington College’s Land and Sea Eastern Shore Adventure.